 First and foremost, get your credit ready for a mortgage through checking your credit scores and reports.
 Check if there’s anything you need to fix, settle, or address before application.
 If there are issues, wait until your credit improves as it can save you thousands over the life of a mortgage loan.

-Next, steer clear on getting a new credit before your mortgage application.
+Next, steer clear on getting new credit before your mortgage application.
 Increasing your DTI even further is the last thing you want to happen.
 Consider paying down some credit cards and loans to potentially decrease your DTI.

 Lastly, take some time to save up for your down payment.
 The bigger the down payment, the lesser the risk you’ll pose, which could potentially increase your approval rate.

 Homeownership, whether it’s your primary or secondary home, is always an exciting endeavor, which makes it easy to get swayed in the emotional side of things.
 However, if you commit to a mortgage loan before you even become financially stable, it can become more of a problem than a blessing.

 That being said, always prioritize checking and improving your credit score before applying for a loan.
 It’s also wise to create a budget to find out how much you can actually afford to pay every month while considering the lender’s offer.
 The rate of interest might not be feasible for you.

 The most important thing for lenders when looking at your mortgage application isn’t necessarily your credit history or credit score.
 It’s your capacity to pay the monthly payments in the first place.
 It’s a vital piece of the puzzle that every borrower shouldn’t miss.
 So look at reducing any personal loans if you are seeking a new mortgage.